-The list of PPD instructions is exported to the IBM i together with the Form layout.
+The list of PPD instructions is exported to the IBM i together with any graphics / form overlays etc.

 Cobwebb Server on the IBM i allows you to specify any spooled file to be processed using the file of instructions prepared on the PC.
 If a Form overlay is used the resulting spooled file is printed using an AFP printer, or any network printer supported by Host Print Transform, if you wish to print on pre-printed stationery use the *SCS print option to specify the IBM i output queue or printer, characters per inch, lines per inch, no. of copies etc...

 To begin with you will have created a Cobwebb PPD file of instructions on the PC using the Cobwebb Designer.
 To view the imported files on the IBM i use Option 1 on the Cobwebb Main menu Work with PPD and the PPD File Maintenance menu, the imported files are: -

 1 - Graphics files

 2 - Font Groups

 3 - Barcodes